ffund/tcp-ip-essentials/lab2/2-9-ip-subnet.md

 sudo route add -net 216.165.0.0/16 gw 172.16.0.1
 ```

+This will make sure that your SSH connection continues to be routed through the Internet-connected router at the InstaGENI site, even when you delete the default rule.

 Once you have done so, you can delete the default gateway route without losing your SSH connection:

 ```